lbovboe/tech-drive-guide/scripts/01-daily-tech-news.md

 ## Wrap-up

+That's all about use case one!
+As you can see, it's a pretty simple setup — but the applications go way beyond just tech news.
+You could schedule it to summarise your unread emails each morning, monitor the latest market trends, or keep up with industry news.
+Really, any recurring task like this can be automated the same way.

-Now while waiting for it to trigger the scheduler on ur machine, we will move on to the next use case.
-Which is building the cursom GPT
+While we wait for the scheduler to trigger on your machines, let's move on to our next use case — building a Custom GPT.

 ---